toyokazu/fluent-plugin-mqtt-io/README.md

 - time_format: Output format of timestamp field.
 Default is ISO8601.
 You can specify your own format by using TimeParser.
 - topic_rewrite_pattern: Regexp pattern to extract replacement words from received topic or tag name
 - topic_rewrite_replacement: Topic name used for the publish using extracted pattern
+- send_time: Add send time to message in millisecond (ms) as integer for debug and performance/delay analysis
+- send_time_key: An attribute of recv_time

 If you use different source, e.g. the other MQTT broker, log file and so on, there is no need to specifie topic rewriting.
 Skip the following descriptions.